 Research

-Abstract: Feeding America, an organisation responsible for feeding 130,000 Americans every day, distributes donated food among a network of participating food banks.
-Feeding America’s allocation mechanism, the ‘Choice System’, uses first-price auctions to allow food banks to signal which types of food they need from Feeding America.
-This provides food banks a large degree of choice over the types of food they receive.
-This paper examines the welfare and distributional consequences of enabling this choice.
-I apply a dynamic auction model to Choice System bidding data, estimating the distribution of food banks’ heterogeneous and time-varying needs.
-I then use these estimates to compare the Choice System to the previous allocation mechanism employed by Feeding America which gave food banks very limited choice.
-I estimate that the Choice System increased welfare by the equivalent of a 17.1% increase in the quantity of food being allocated.
+Abstract: Feeding America, an organisation responsible for feeding 130,000 Americans every day, distributes food among a nationwide network of food banks.
+Their allocation mechanism, known as the `Choice System', uses auctions and a virtual currency to give food banks choice over the food they receive.
+This paper examines the consequences of enabling this choice.
+I apply a dynamic auction model to food bank bidding data, estimating the distribution of food banks' heterogeneous and time-varying needs.
+The central challenge is that I do not observe food banks’ inventories --- a key determinant of bidding behaviour.
+I overcome this difficulty using variation in food banks' winnings (observed shifters of these unobserved states) to identify the model, which I then estimate using a Gibbs Sampler.
+I then compare welfare under the Choice System to Feeding America’s previous allocation mechanism which gave food banks very limited choice.
+I estimate that the Choice System increased welfare by the equivalent of a 32.7% increase in the quantity of food allocated.
+Most of this gain arises because food is allocated in batches, rather than sequentially.

 Identification and Estimation of a Dynamic Multi-Object Auction Model [Draft]